African Americans in Maryland: Slavery in Maryland

+Maryland was inhabited by Native Americans before Europeans began coming to the Americas.
+As elsewhere in the New World, many American Indians in Maryland died from violence or European disease and those who survived were largely displaced from ancestral lands, but some American Indians have remained in Maryland.

+Indentured servants from England and Ireland outnumbered enslaved Africans until the 1690s.

 Notable individuals

 Mathias de Sousa

 Mathias de Sousa was one of the nine indentured servants brought to Maryland by Jesuit missionaries, and was on the Ark when Lord Baltimore's expedition arrived in the St. Mary's River in 1634.
 He was one of the first individuals of African descent to settle in the Maryland colony.
 His indenture was finished by 1638, and he became a "freemen" (a term for any man who was not a servant).
 Mathias became a mariner and fur trader.
 In 1641, he commanded a trading voyage to the Susquehannock and in 1642 was master of a small cargo vessel.
 Mathias was elected to and served in the 1642 legislative assembly of freemen.
 This makes Mathias de Sousa the first man of African descent to participate in an Assembly or Legislature in America.

 Josiah Henson

 Josiah Henson was an author, abolitionist, and minister.
 Born into slavery on June 15, 1789, in Charles County, Maryland, he was sold three times before the age of eighteen.
 He escaped to Upper Canada in 1830 and founded a settlement and laborer's school for other fugitive slaves in Kent County, Canada.
 Henson's autobiography, The Life of Josiah Henson, inspired Harriett Beecher Stowe to write "Uncle Tom's Cabin".